 Oscar Wilde is one of the most iconic figures from late Victorian society.
 Enjoying a meteoric rise to the top of society, his wit, humour and intelligence shine through his plays and writings.
-For his sexuality he suffered the indignity and shame of imprisonment.
-For a long time his name was synonymous with scandal and intrigue.
-However with changing social attitudes he is remembered with great affection for his biting social criticism, wit and linguistic skills.
+However, due to his sexuality, he suffered the indignity and shame of imprisonment.
+For a long time, his name was synonymous with scandal and intrigue.
+However, with changing social attitudes, he is remembered with greater affection for his biting social criticism, wit and linguistic skills.

 “To get back my youth I would do anything in the world, except take exercise, get up early or be respectable.”